-You can use the file to describe certain aspects of the application being deployed.
-The file describes information about deployment hooks and application processes being created in the Kubernetes cluster.
+You can use the ketch.yaml file to describe certain aspects of the application you are deploying.

 Ketch provides different deployment hook options, such as restart:before and restart:after.
 Deployment hooks allow you to run commands during different stages of the application deployment.

 Below is an example of how to declare hooks in the ketch.yaml file:

 hooks: restart: before: - python -c 'import datetime; print("before " + str(datetime.datetime.now()))' after: - python -c 'import datetime; print("after " + str(datetime.datetime.now()))'

 Currently, you can use the ketch.yaml file with the following hooks:

 - restart:before: executes commands before the unit is restarted.
 Commands listed in this hook run once per unit.
 For instance, if there is an application with two units and the ketch.yaml file listed above, the command python manage.py local_file would run two times, once per unit.

 - restart:after: works like before-each, but runs after restarting a unit.

 When running your application on a Ketch provisioned framework/namespace, you can set specific Kubernetes-related configurations for your application.